monocloud/auth-js/packages/node-core/README.md

 ### Initialization

-Initialize the client with your tenant configuration.
+Initialize the client with your tenant and application configuration.

 ```typescript
 import { MonoCloudCoreClient } from '@monocloud/auth-node-core';